 Terminal Facility.
-On March 29, 2019, Navigator Ethylene Terminals LLC, a wholly-owned subsidiary of the Company (the "Marine Terminal Borrower"), entered into a Credit Agreement (the "Terminal Facility") with ING Capital LLC and SG Americas Securities, LLC for a maximum principal amount of \$75.0 million for the payment of project costs relating to our Marine Export Terminal.
-The Terminal Facility comprised an initial construction loan, followed by a term loan and has a final maturity of December 31, 2025.
+In March 2019, Navigator Ethylene Terminals LLC, a wholly-owned subsidiary of the Company (the "Marine Terminal Borrower"), entered into a Credit Agreement (the "Terminal Facility") with ING Capital LLC and SG Americas Securities, LLC for a maximum principal amount of \$75.0 million for the payment of project costs relating to our Ethylene Export Terminal.
+The Terminal Facility has a final maturity of December 31, 2025.

-Interest on amounts drawn is payable at a rate of U.S. LIBOR plus 275 to 300 basis points per annum over the term of the facility, for interest periods of three or six months.
-The Company has hedged LIBOR at 80% of the outstanding loan amount (split 50/50) at 0.369% and 0.362%% with ING and Société General respectively.
+Interest on amounts drawn is payable at a rate of Adjusted Daily Compounded SOFR plus 275 to 300 basis points per annum over the term of the facility, for interest periods of three or six months.
+The Company has hedged SOFR at 80% of the outstanding loan amount (split 50/50) at 0.369% and 0.362% with ING and Société General respectively.
 The Marine Terminal Borrower may voluntarily prepay indebtedness at any time, without premium or penalty, in whole or in part upon prior written notice to the facility agent.

-The Terminal Facility is subject to quarterly repayments of between \$3.4 million and \$3.8 million, which commenced in March 2021.
-The Marine Terminal Borrower must make mandatory prepayments of indebtedness upon specified amounts of excess cash flow, the receipt of performance liquidated damages pursuant to certain material contracts related to the Marine Export Terminal, the receipt of proceeds in connection with an event of loss (as defined in the Terminal Facility), the receipt of proceeds in connection with termination payments (as defined in the Terminal Facility), the receipt of proceeds in connection with certain dispositions by the Export Terminal Joint Venture, the incurrence of certain specified indebtedness, the inability to meet the conditions for paying a dividend for four or more consecutive quarters, dispositions of the Marine Terminal Borrower's equity interests in the Export Terminal Joint Venture, the receipt of indemnity payments in excess of \$500,000 and certain amounts of any loans outstanding upon the conversion date.

-The loans under the Terminal Facility are secured by first priority liens on the rights to the Marine Terminal Borrower's distributions from the Export Terminal Joint Venture, the Marine Terminal Borrower's assets and properties and the company's equity interests in the Marine Terminal Borrower.
-Under the Terminal Facility, the Marine Terminal Borrower must maintain a minimum debt service coverage ratio (as defined in the Terminal Facility) for the prior four calendar fiscal quarters (or shorter period of time if data for the prior four fiscal quarters is not available) of no less than 1.10 to 1.00.
+The Terminal Facility is subject to quarterly repayments of between \$3.4 million and \$3.8 million.
+The Marine Terminal Borrower must make mandatory prepayments of indebtedness upon specified amounts of excess cash flow, the receipt of performance liquidated damages pursuant to certain material contracts related to the Ethylene Export Terminal, the receipt of proceeds in connection with an event of loss (as defined in the Terminal Facility), the receipt of proceeds in connection with certain dispositions by the Export Terminal Joint Venture, the incurrence of certain specified indebtedness, the inability to meet the conditions for paying a dividend for four or more consecutive quarters, dispositions of the Marine Terminal Borrower's equity interests in the Export Terminal Joint Venture, the receipt of indemnity payments in excess of \$500,000 and certain amounts of any loans outstanding upon the conversion date.
+The loans under the Terminal Facility are secured by first priority liens on the rights to the Marine Terminal Borrower's distributions from the Export Terminal Joint Venture, the Marine Terminal Borrower's assets and properties, and the equity interests of Navigator Terminal Invest Limited, one of the Company's subsidiaries, in the Marine Terminal Borrower.
+Under the Terminal Facility, the Marine Terminal Borrower must maintain a minimum debt service coverage ratio (as defined in the Terminal Facility) for the prior four calendar fiscal quarters of no less than 1.10 to 1.00.

-Following completion of the Marine Export Terminal, the Marine Terminal Borrower can only pay dividends if the Marine Terminal Borrower satisfies certain customary conditions to paying a dividend, including maintaining a debt service coverage ratio for the immediately preceding four consecutive fiscal quarters and the projected immediately succeeding four consecutive fiscal quarters of not less than 1.20 to 1.00 and no default or event of default has occurred or is continuing.
+The Marine Terminal Borrower can only pay dividends if it satisfies certain customary conditions to paying a dividend, including maintaining a debt service coverage ratio for the immediately preceding four consecutive fiscal quarters and the projected immediately succeeding four consecutive fiscal quarters of not less than 1.20 to 1.00 and no default or event of default has occurred or is continuing.
 The Terminal Facility also limits the Marine Terminal Borrower from, among other things, incurring indebtedness or entering into mergers and divestitures.
-The Terminal Facility also contains general covenants that will require the Marine Terminal Borrower to vote its interest in the Export Terminal Joint Venture to cause the Export Terminal Joint Venture to maintain adequate insurance coverage, maintain its property (but only to the extent the Export Terminal Borrower has the power under the organizational documents of the Marine Terminal Joint Venture to cause such actions).
+The Terminal Facility also contains general covenants that will require the Marine Terminal Borrower to vote its interest in the Export Terminal Joint Venture to cause the Export Terminal Joint Venture to maintain adequate insurance coverage, maintain its property (but only to the extent the Marine Terminal Borrower has the power under the organizational documents of the Marine Terminal Joint Venture to cause such actions).